smattymatty/portfolio_server/B_markdown_files/introduction.md

 The content that you are reading right now is hosted on a Django project, [github here](https://github.com/smattymatty/portfolio_server/blob/master/B_markdown_files/introduction.md), rendered through 'Django Spellbook', and deployed on DigitalOcean.

+Django houses one of the largest and friendliest open source communities in the world, which has inspired me to contribute to the ecosystem with my own project, Django Spellbook.
 TODO: Link to Django Spellbook Open Source Library

 TODO: Django 5 by example blog posts